 Most northern tourist towns close up shop when the snow begins to fall, but that is when Lake Placid really comes alive.
-Steeped in winter Olympic tradition (the little alpine village has hosted not one, but two winter Olympic games – one in 1932, the other in 1980), the best athletes in the US and Canada flock to the area for competitions for everything from Nordic skiing to hockey to dogsled racing.
-And with the PyeonChang Winter Games right around the corner, Lake Placid is a natural hotspot, pulling out all the stops with a monthlong celebration that started February 1 with the opening ceremony of the Empire State Winter Games.
-But that’s far from all you can expect during this exciting time of year.
+Steeped in winter Olympic tradition (the little alpine village has hosted not one, but two winter Olympic games – one in 1932, the other in 1980), the best athletes in the US and Canada flock to the area for competitions for everything from Nordic skiing to hockey to dogsled racing, making this one of the best place for active winter pursuits.

 Activities & Attractions